obfuscatedgenerated/MagicMOTD/README.md

 There are plans to allow for a choice of storage implementation, but for now you'll have to fork the repo if you wish to use a different DB.

+## When player name detection might not work

+- Multiple players are using the same IP address (e.g. behind a NAT like a home, school or office network).
+Other players may see the wrong name in the MOTD.
+- The player frequently changes their IP address (e.g. using a VPN or dynamic IP address)

+These limitations cannot be overcome, as the plugin has no way of knowing which player is pinging the proxy.
+It collects their IP when they join, and uses that to determine their name next time they ping the proxy.

 ## Commands

 | Command                   | Alias    | Description                                                                                                       | Permission         |